Dimtemp/Azure-Academy/level3a-vnet.md

 #### Task 4: Configure Windows Firewall on the target Azure VM

-1. In the Azure portal, in the lefthand column, click **Virtual Machines**.
+1. In the Azure portal, in the lefthand column, click **Resource Groups**.

+1. Select the **Student1** resource group.

 1. Select **VM1** to open the VM1 blade.

-1. Use the Connect button in the top to connect to the VM using RDP.
+1. Use the **Connect** button in the top to connect to the VM using RDP.

 1. Use the credentials you specified using the PowerShell command's in the previous task.

 1. When logged on to the VM, click Start, Administrative Tools and start **Windows Firewall with Advanced Security**.

+1. Select Inbound Rules.

-1. Select Inbound Rules and enable **File and Printer Sharing (Echo Request - ICMPv4-In)** inbound rule.
+1. Select and enable **File and Printer Sharing (Echo Request - ICMPv4-In)** inbound rule.

 1. Open a Windows PowerShell console.